eea/bdr-registry/README.rst

 create reporting folders.

 `WebQ`_ calls a `bdr-registry` API to fetch company details.
-This API is protected using access tokens configured in the admin interface.
+This API is protected using access tokens configured in the management interface.

 When a user visits `bdr-registry` coming from the `BDR Zope` application, and the user is not yet authenticated in `bdr-registry`,